thephpleague/url/4.0/url/properties.md

 ### Parts and components as objects

-To access a specific URL part or component as an object you can use the magic method `__get` as follow.
+To access a specific URL part or component as an object you can use PHP's magic method `__get` as follow.

 ~~~php
 use League\Uri\Url;